Introduction to Sass & SCSS

 Many CSS frameworks like Bootstrap, Materialize and Bulma also use Sass or SCSS.
 If you’re planning on working with any of them, you will need to learn Sass.

-Sass is still widely being used in 2020 by developers and organizations around the world.
+Sass is still widely being used by developers and organizations around the world.

 Image Source: State of CSS